 - Signed original PA-41, Fiduciary Income Tax Return, (Pages 1 and 2).
-Do not mail a photocopy; - A copy of the federal extension or statement showing the electronically filed extension confirmation number if REV-276 is not required to be filed; - Copies of federal Forms 1099, W-2, or other documents showing Pennsylvania tax withheld;
+Do not mail a photocopy; - A copy of the federal extension or statement showing the electronically filed extension confirmation number if REV-276 is not required to be filed; - Copies of federal Forms 1099, W-2, or other documents showing Pennsylvania tax withheld; - Copies of any completed Pennsylvania schedules in alphabetical order, if not otherwise listed below; - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41, Fiduciary Income Tax Return, or its schedules in the order of presentation on the PA-41, Fiduciary Income Tax Return, or in relation to the appropriate schedule; - Copies of all PA-41 and PA-20S/ PA-65 Schedules RK-1, PA-41 and PA-20S/PA-65 Schedules NRK-1, and federal Form 1065 Schedules K-1, federal Form 1120S Schedules K-1 or federal Form 1041 Schedules K-1 for income (loss) reported from partnerships, S corporations; or other estates or trusts when PA Schedules RK-1 and NRK-1 are not received; - Complete copy of federal Form 1041 for the estate or trust including all schedules and attachments:

-- Copies of any completed Pennsylvania schedules in alphabetical order, if not otherwise listed below; - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41, Fiduciary Income Tax Return, or its schedules in the order of presentation on the PA-41, Fiduciary Income Tax Return, or in relation to the appropriate schedule; - Copies of all PA-20S/PA-65 Schedules RK-1, PA-20S/PA-65 Schedules NRK-1, and federal Form 1065 Schedules K-1 or federal Form 1120S Schedules K-1 for income (loss) reported from partnerships or S corporations; - Copies of any federal Form 1041 Schedules K-1 for income received from other estates or trusts if no PA-41 Schedules RK-1 and NRK-1 are received: - Copies of Pages 1 and 2 of the federal Form 1041 for the estate or trust; - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust; and - Copies of any PA-40 Schedule G-S and G-L completed on behalf of the estate or trust. - TIP: Assemble documents in the order above. - · Do not staple documents. - On any additional statements you include with your return, please include the estate or trust's name, FEIN, tax year, and a brief line reference to PA-41, Fiduciary Income Tax Return, or PA-41 schedules.
+- Copies of any PA-40 Schedule G-S and G-L completed on behalf of the estate or trust; and - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust.